roblanf/minion_qc/README.md

 ### Output for each flowcell

 The script will produce 10 files for each flowcell.
-Here I explain each of these files, from the `example_output/RB7_A2/minionQC/` folder.
+Here I explain each of these, with examples from the `example_output/RB7_A2/minionQC/` folder.

 #### summary.yaml